 What is a personal trainer, you ask?
-Depending on their approach and demeanor, personal trainers are part-coach, part-mentor, part-friend and even part-drill instructor at times.
-What remains constant is their goal, which is to oversee an individual’s fitness program in a fitness facility or private setting.
+Depending on their approach and demeanor, you can hire an independent personal trainer or find one at the gym you go to to serve as part-coach, part-mentor, part-friend and even part-drill instructor to get you into shape.
+What remains constant for these fitness gurus is their goal, which is to guide and oversee an individual’s fitness program in a health club or home gym.

 Personal trainers have a love of fitness, and it shows.
 Their focus on a healthy lifestyle, a commitment to a fit physique, and a desire to share their passion with others is apparent, which allows them to serve as positive role models for the exercise challenged or for those who want to take their fitness to the next level.